-I had the privilege of visiting Animals Asia’s Moon Bear Rescue Centre in Chengdu, China in May 2006.
-It is only open to Animals Asia small groups of supporters on two Saturdays per month, by reservation only.
+I had the privilege of visiting the Animals Asia China Bear Rescue Centre in Chengdu, China in May 2006.
+At the time, it was only open to small groups of Animals Asia supporters on two Saturdays per month, by reservation only.

-China, as I know it, is most definitely a nation in which a lot of people struggle to make a living.
+China is most definitely a nation in which a lot of people struggle to make a living.
 Bear bile farmers often are simply unable to give up the trade, because their livelihood depends on it.
 In China, there is no unemployment you can collect if you lose your business.
-A family might go hungry, in this circumstance.
+A family might go hungry if their business closes.

 Animals Asia works with the Chinese Government to shut down these farms.
 If an agreement is made, Animals Asia rescues the bears and compensates the farmer an amount of money negotiated by the farmer and Chinese Government.
 The farmer’s bear bile farming license is revoked.

 Animals Asia strives to make these negotiations very civil to avoid ill will in the community, and because they do want the farmers to be able to support their families through other means.

 What a Moon Bear in a Farm Endures

 I’ve decided not to post photos of the bear bile farms, but to really understand what goes on and why so many people all around the world have felt compelled to act on behalf of the bears, please click here.

 Animals Asia Rescue Center in Chengdu, China